Magyartanulas/magyartanulas.github.io/dative_possession.md

 ### More on Postpositions

-In [Section 3](https://magyartanulas.github.io/Section3/) we touched on locative postpositions.
-If the relationship involves pronouns, then you attach the pronoun-possession ending onto the pronoun.
+[Recall the introduction to postpositions.](https://magyartanulas.github.io/postpositions_articles/) If the relationship involves pronouns, then you attach the pronoun-possession ending onto the pronoun.

 There are also pronouns not pertaining to location, and so they only have one form alongside pronoun endings.
 Here are some examples: